megamattzilla/iRules/LTM_Server_Timings/README.md

 #### Version History

+#### v4

+New Features:
+- Added iRule variable `enableLogWithoutHeader` to enable logging for all HTTP requests and responses regardless of HTTP request header X-Enable-Server-Timing being present.
+The log local and remote variables still need to be enabled in order for the relevant logging to take place.
+- Added iRule variable `serverTimingHeaderName` to specify the HTTP response header name to be inserted versus a static name.
+- Added iRule variables `iruleBlockResponseCode` and `asmBlockResponseCode` to append an HTTP status code to the iRule and ASM blocked logs.
+- Added iRule variables `clientEnableTimingHeaderName` and `clientEnableTimingHeaderValue` Client HTTP header name and value that triggers debug timing to take place.

+Issues Fixed:
+- Renamed user editable variable names to camel case.

 #### v3
 Issues Fixed:
 - In version 2 the log fields were shortened but only for the first HTTP request in a TCP session.
 Now all HTTP request logs are following the shortened format.